IamNator/IOT_golang/README.md

-# myGoApi
-Building my golang Apis

-This API receives data from a smart meter and stores it to mySQL database.
+# HOUSE ENERGY IOT API

+This api receives information from the different IoT devices in the house, stores this data in mongoDB and renders the information when requested